How Long Does it Take to be Competent in Tattooing?

 Final Thoughts

-If you are dedicated, have the right attitude, and are willing to put in the time and effort required to succeed, you should have no problem becoming a successful tattoo artist.
+If you're truly committed, possess the right attitude, and are willing to invest the time and effort needed for success, there's no reason you can't make it as a thriving tattoo artist.